Sary Shagan

 Sary Shagan (Сары-Шаган; Сарышаған) is an anti-ballistic missile testing range located in Kazakhstan.

-On 17 August 1956 the Council of Ministers of the Soviet Union authorized plans for an experimental facility for missile defense located at Sary Shagan, on the west bank of Lake Balkhash.
+On 17 August 1956 the Council of Ministers of the Soviet Union authorized plans for an experimental facility for missile defence located at Sary Shagan, on the west bank of Lake Balkhash.
 The first missile launched from the facility was a V-1000 on 16 October 1958, but the facilities for full-scale testing were not ready until 1961.
-Sary Shagan remains in use to this day, with the latest known launch on 2 December 2022.
+Sary Shagan remains in use, with the latest known launch on 2 December 2022.
 The town of Sary Shagan was a closed city until 2005.
-The administrative center, Priozersk remained a closed city.
+The administrative centre, Priozersk remained a closed city.

 The length of the site is 480 km.

 The Sary Shagan range was the intended landing site for the sample return canister of the Russian Fobos-Grunt mission.

 History

 The first and only one in Eurasia test site for the development and testing of anti-missile weapons.
 In USSR, the official name of the test site was State Research and Testing Site No. 10 USSR Ministry of Defense.
-The test site occupied 81,200 km² (including 49,200 km² in the Karaganda region Kazakh SSR).
+The test site occupied 81,200 km2 (including 49,200 km2 in the Karaganda region Kazakh SSR).